How to tell if your child has eczema

 Did you know that 90 per cent of eczema develops in children before they turn five?
 Here’s a guide to the signs that that can help you identify if your child might be among them.

-Choose gloves, emollients, clothing and bedding for children from our Best Buys for Eczema range here.
+Choose gloves, emollients, clothing and bedding for children from our Eczema range here.

 Generally, eczema begins with very dry and itchy skin which your child will inevitably scratch to ease the discomfort.
 This is usually followed by a red rash with small, rough bumps.
 The affected area becomes inflamed and more irritated once your child starts scratching.
 The skin can then become scaly, can weep and become crusty.